 P4 Officer: Chairman of the Board

 Randy West was elected Chairman of the Patriots 4 Board of Directors in 2018.

 He is currently the President / CEO of Robison International, Inc., Wash D.C. where he serves as a consultant and adviser to industry, DoD and Congress, on matters of National Security and Policy.
-In addition, he serves on the Board of the Museum of Americans in Wartime, the Governor of Virginia’s Committee on Veterans’ Affairs, the Outdoor Veterans Fund Partnered with PVA, and the Oakview National Bank in Marshall, VA.
-Randy was a member of the White House Commission on Remembrance and is an ordained lay minister currently serving as the bi-vocational pastor at Orlean Baptist Church in Orlean, VA.
+In addition, he serves on the Board of the Museum of Americans in Wartime, and the Oakview National Bank in Marshall, VA.
+Randy was a member of the White House Commission on Remembrance.
+The Governor of Virginia’s Committee on Veteran’s Affairs, The Outdoor Veteran’s Fund Partnered with PVA, and is an ordained lay minister currently serving as the bi-vocational pastor at Orlean Baptist Church in Orlean, VA.

 Randy enlisted in the Marine Corps in Oct 1966, completed recruit training at MCRD, Parris Island, and achieved the enlisted rank of sergeant.
 He was commissioned a 2ndLT in Jan 1968, completed The Basic School, and was assigned to the Naval Air Training Command in Pensacola, FL.
 Designated a Naval Flight Officer in 1969, he was assigned to VMAT(AW)-202 and VMA(AW)-224 at MCAS Cherry Point, NC.
 After qualifying as a Bombardier Navigator in the A6A Intruder, he was assigned to VMA(AW)-225 in the Republic of Vietnam.